Ship live translations

 - Open the Voice Training section in the admin panel

-- Record multiple audio clips using your browser microphone
+- Record multiple audio clips using your browser microphone while reading the generated text

 - Provide a name for the voice